 The Lions seemed to be figuring out Winnipeg’s defence to start the third quarter, as Glenn moved the offence back into Bomber territory thanks to a timely completion on second and long to Emmanuel Arceneaux.
 But again the drive ended prematurely, as Glenn forced the issue and was picked off by linebacker Ejiro Kuale, ending the threat.

-Career night for
+Career night for the rookie kicker

 Lirim Hajrullahu hit all five field goal attempts, including a career-high 51-yarder, to provide most of the Bombers’ scoring in their win over the Lions on Friday night.